P86/cheet-sheet/Pull request review checklist.md

 * Input parameters are validated, not only query parameters but models also.
 * Correct HTTP method is used.
 * URL follows REST API standards.
-* Sensitive data is not passed in query string like passwords.
+* Sensitive data is not passed in query string eg. passwords.
 * Async/Await is used and execution will not block thread.